Water and Wastewater Treatment

-Different methods for the treatment of water and wastewater
+Different methods for the purification of water and wastewater

-We understand the need to disinfect wastewater with treatment chemicals that address the concerns associated chlorination – safety, toxicity, by-product formation and cost.
-That’s why we’ve developed VIGOROX® WWT II wastewater disinfection technology, the environmentally responsible and economically minded alternative disinfectant to chlorine and UV disinfection.
-VIGOROX® WWT II, a formulation containing 15% peracetic acid and 23% hydrogen peroxide, represents an innovative solution in industrial wastewater treatment.
+We understand the need to disinfect wastewater with treatment chemicals that address industry concerns: safety, toxicity, by-product formation, and cost.
+That’s why we’ve developed VIGOROX® WWT II wastewater disinfection technology, the environmentally responsible and economically minded alternative disinfectant.
+VIGOROX® WWT II, a formulation containing 15% peracetic acid and 23% hydrogen peroxide, represents an innovative solution in wastewater treatment.

-We have recently worked with the Standard Methods Organization for the examination of water and wastewater and other industry professionals to develop a method for the analysis of peracetic acid (PAA) residuals.
-This PAA-specific method will enable wastewater professionals to accurately measure residuals in a plant’s outflow to meet their National Pollutant Discharge Elimination System permit.
-Method 4500-PAA is now available for use and can be found at standardmethods.org.
+We have recently worked with the Standard Methods Organization and other industry professionals for the examination of water and wastewater to develop a method for the analysis of peracetic acid (PAA) residuals.
+This PAA-specific method enables wastewater professionals to accurately measure residuals in a plant’s outflow in order to meet their National Pollutant Discharge Elimination System permit.
+Method 4500-PAA is now available for use and can be found at: standardmethods.org.

-Hydrogen peroxide is a strong oxidizing agent that is used in pre-oxidation for algae control, precipitation of iron and manganese and for the oxidation of many kinds of dissolved substances, both organic and inorganic.
+Hydrogen peroxide is a strong oxidizing agent that is used in pre-oxidation for algae control, precipitation of iron and manganese, and the oxidation of many kinds of dissolved substances, both organic and inorganic.

-Furthermore, in biologically active wastewater, hydrogen peroxide will readily decompose to water and oxygen.
+Furthermore, in biologically active wastewater, hydrogen peroxide readily decomposes to water and oxygen.
 The release of oxygen can assist in biological oxygen demand (BOD) reduction by allowing the aerobic bacteria to function more efficiently.

-This mechanism is especially important in cases where an oxygen deficiency exists due to high biological oxygen demand / chemical oxygen demand (COD) / Total organic carbon (TOC) loadings and / or insufficient aeration.
+This mechanism is especially important in cases where an oxygen deficiency exists due to high biological oxygen demand, chemical oxygen demand (COD), total organic carbon (TOC) loadings, or insufficient aeration.

-In the Advanced Oxidation Process (AOP) hydrogen peroxide is activated by additional components, such as iron salts (Fenton`s reagent), ozone or ultraviolet light.
-The AOP technology is one of the most commonly applied approaches for waste water treatment.
-It is successfully used for the degradation of recalcitrant pollutants in various refinery effluents and waste water especially from chemical or pharmaceutical facilities.
+In the advanced oxidation process (AOP), hydrogen peroxide is activated by additional components such as iron salts (Fenton's reagent), ozone, or ultraviolet light.
+AOP technology is one of the most commonly applied approaches for industrial wastewater treatment.
+It is successfully used for the degradation of recalcitrant pollutants in various refinery effluents and wastewater especially from chemical or pharmaceutical facilities.

-The high efficiency of this process is based on the oxidation power of highly reactive hydroxyl radicals, which are formed by the activation of hydrogen peroxide.
+The high efficiency and effectiveness of this process is based on the oxidation power of highly reactive hydroxyl radicals, which are formed by the activation of hydrogen peroxide.

-VIGOROX® WWT II is a strong chemical disinfectant for use in wastewater treatment that can replace chlorine or UV disinfection.
+VIGOROX® WWT II is a strong chemical disinfectant for use in wastewater treatment that can replace other chemistries that leave toxic by-products or methods such as UV disinfection.
 VIGOROX® WWT II, a peracetic acid-based formulation, is an equilibrium mixture of acetic acid (vinegar), hydrogen peroxide and water.
 The resulting solution contains a mix of 15% peracetic acid (PAA) and 23% hydrogen peroxide.

-The PAA molecule is a strong oxidant that, similar to chlorine, will attack and kill pathogenic organisms of concern in wastewater treatment such as E-coli, fecal coliforms and Enterococci by disruption of the cell membrane.
+The peracetic acid molecule is a strong oxidant that, similar to chlorine, will attack and kill pathogenic organisms of concern in wastewater treatment such as E-coli, fecal coliforms and Enterococci by disruption of the cell membrane.

-- A proven, more powerful alternative to chlorine
+- A proven, powerful alternative disinfectant that leaves no toxic by-products (THMs)

 - Broad spectrum biocide